 From 1st to 11th century

-To Romain who remained in the Valais during four hundred years, succeeded Burgondes, by the middle of the 5th century.
-The Valais was then a part of the empire of the Francs (534 ), whom supremacy had to remain until the creation of the second kingdom of Burgundy by Rodolphe 1st in 888.
-It is during this period that the small country of Tête-du-Lac to which was connected Val d’ Illiez was formed.
-It became under the supremacy of the house of Savoy, but we don’t know neither the origin nor the date of this acquisition.
+The Romans retained control of present-day Valais for four hundred years but were eventually succeeded by the Kingdom of Burgundy in the middle of the 5th century.
+The Valais was a part of the Frankish Empire from about 534 AD until the creation of the second kingdom of Burgundy by Rodolphe the 1st in 888 AD.
+It is during this period that the small territory of Tête-du-Lac, which included the Illiez Valley, was formed.
+Much later, it became part of the House of Savoy when Savoy acquired the Bishopric of Sion.

 Occupation of the Haut-Valais

-Official separation of the municipalities of Val-d’Illiez and Champéry on 1839
+Official separation of the municipalities of Val-d’Illiez and Champéry in 1839

 Reunification for tourism

 In 2017, the valley’s three communes decided to join the three tourist offices of Champéry, Morgins and Val-d’Illiez-Les Crosets – Champoussin to form Région Dents du Midi SA.
 The aim of this company is to promote the region’s tourism offer centred around a shared brand represented by the mythical Dents du Midi mountain range.